Cameron Humphreys (footballer, born 2003)

-Cameron Humphreys (born 30 October 2003) is an English professional footballer who plays as a midfielder for EFL Championship side Ipswich Town.
+Cameron Humphreys (born 30 October 2003) is an English professional footballer who plays as a midfielder for club Ipswich Town.

 Humphreys, a product of the Ipswich Town Academy, made his first-team debut for the club in 2021.
 He has since made 22 appearances and scored two goals for Ipswich Town.
 In August 2024, he joined Wycombe Wanderers on loan for the remainder of the season to gain more first-team experience.

 Career

 Humphreys signed as a full-time scholar with Ipswich Town in June 2020.
 He signed his first professional contract with Ipswich in June 2021, signing a two-year deal with the option of an additional one-year extension.
 He made his senior debut on 10 August 2021, starting in a 0–1 EFL Cup defeat to Newport County.

 Humphreys was part of the U18 Professional Development League Cup winning squad for Ipswich Town, winning 7–0 against Coventry City in April 2022, registering three assists.

 He made his league debut as a second-half substitute in a 0–2 away defeat against Charlton Athletic on 7 December.
 His second league appearance came in the final match of the season, also against Charlton Athletic, coming on as a second-half substitute and providing an assist for the final goal as Ipswich won 4–0.
 Humphreys won Ipswich's Young Player of the Year award for the 2021–22 season.
 On 8 June 2022, Humphreys signed a new three-year contract with Ipswich until 2025.

+On 8 January 2026, Humphreys returned to League One, joining Huddersfield Town on loan for the remainder of the 2025–26 season.
+He registered 2 goals and 2 assists across 18 appearances.

+On 1 September 2026, Humphreys returned to Huddersfield on loan after spending the pre-season with Ipswich, during which he registered an assist in their Carabao Cup 2nd-round match.